 —Step lights for the deck stairs to the kitchen entrance;

-—Motion lights for the poorly-lit garden and settlers’ entrance.
+—Motion lights for the poorly-lit garden and resident volunteers’ entrance.

 Trees and large shrubs: Several large, old trees are nearing the end of their lifespans, and we’d like to start young trees growing now so that shade is available when those trees are gone.
 The front of the house looks great since it’s been painted, and we’ve removed several small trees that covered the facade of the house.
 We’ve planted a few small shrubs but some larger shrubs would improve the appearance of the front of the house.